dcdavidev/spellbookx/packages/prettier-config-spellbookx/README.md

 ## Usage

-Create a `.prettierrc.mjs` file at your project root.
+Create a `prettier.config.mjs` file at your project root.

 There are two convenient ways to consume this package.
 The package exposes both: